 The McCarthy Road is the last stretch of your journey to Kennicott/McCarthy.
 It is a 60-mile gravel road which will take you from Chitina to the pedestrian footbridge over the Kennicott River, near McCarthy.
 Following the old railbed from the mining days, the drive is beautiful and full of historic views, natural scenery and possible wildlife along the way!

-It must be taken into consideration that the McCarthy Road is that it is gravel, and although recently resurfaced, and regularly maintained throughout the summer, the road often contains washboard sections and potholes, and the occasional railroad spike.
+It must be taken into consideration that the McCarthy Road is that it is gravel, and although regularly maintained throughout the summer, the road often contains washboard sections and potholes, and the occasional railroad spike.
 It isn’t abnormal to experience a flat tire on the road, so it’s always recommended to travel with a full-size spare if possible.
-Make sure to ask your rental car company if they can outfit your car with a full size spare instead of the smaller “doughnut” style.
 A 4-wheel drive SUV or Truck is not needed to drive to McCarthy.

-Flat tire repair service is available in Chitina, and in McCarthy.
-In general, you should expect the 60 miles from Chitina to the footbridge near McCarthy to take about 2 – 3 hours.
-Keep in mind that Chitina is the last stop for fuel!
+Flat tire repair service is available in McCarthy and keep in mind that Chitina is the last stop for fuel!

 Once you arrive at the footbridge, you can park you car for $5/day if you are staying in McCarthy or Kennicott, or camp for $20/night.

 There is a phone at the end of the road to dial local area numbers or accept a calling card if you do not have a phone that works.
-Verizon and most Alaska based phone companies work in the area, while AT&T does not.
-The East side of the Kennicott River (Where McCarthy and Kennicott are) is accesable via a footbridge.
+Verizon will have 4G LTE and is the only national carrier that works.
+You will not have service past Glennallen with AT&T. The East side of the Kennicott River (Where McCarthy and Kennicott are) is accesable via a footbridge only.
 There is a covered bus stop with schedule across the river.

 From Anchorage – 314 miles (8 hours)